 Low-temperature troubleshooting

 Not all TPMS sensor transmission issues are battery-related.
-Cold temperatures can create a frustrating TPMS ‘Christmas tree’ intermittent light effect, from a low tire pressure telltale, to a system MIL, or a back-to-back combination of the two.
-For example, the first frost of the season or a big drop in overnight temperatures can set the stage for this scenario.
-When temperatures drop, so does pressure, which can lead to the low tire pressure telltale.
+Cold temperatures can create a frustrating TPMS ‘Christmas tree’ intermittent light effect, from a low tire pressure telltale to a system MIL or a back-to-back combination of the two.
+For example, the season’s first frost or a big drop in overnight temperatures can set the stage for this scenario.
+When temperatures drop, so does pressure, which can trigger the low-tire-pressure telltale.
 That’s why it’s important to maintain proper placard pressure at all times, especially with the change of each season, when temperature fluctuations are most likely.
-Extremely low temperatures can further cause sensor battery inoperability, thereby illuminating the MIL.
+Extremely low temperatures can further cause the sensor battery to become inoperable, thereby illuminating the MIL.